-While your case could be an outright negligence, employers are covered by insurance companies who have legal departments out to defend their clients.
-This means that your best chance at ever getting fair and maximum compensation and your case not being dismissed is hiring a expert Amputation Solicitor.
+While your case could be outright negligence, insurance companies cover their employers who have legal departments out to defend their clients.
+This means that your best chance at ever getting fair and maximum compensation and your case not being dismissed is hiring an expert Amputation Solicitor.

 We at Claim Justice understand that the cost of hiring a solicitor is out of range for many.
-This is why we have a No Win No Fee agreements to ensure that everyone with a genuine case receives justice.
+That’s why we have a No Win No Fee agreements to ensure that everyone with a genuine case receives justice.

-With a No Win No Fee agreement, you are not required to pay a single penny until you receive your compensation.
-In that case, you and the Amputation Solicitor will have a prior signed agreement that gives them a percentage of the amount you receive commonly known as success fee which is looked at as the cost of the legal services offered.
+With a No Win No Fee agreement, you don’t have to pay a single penny until you receive your compensation.
+In that case, you and the Amputation Solicitor will have a prior signed agreement that gives them a percentage of the amount you receive commonly known as a success fee which is looked at as the cost of the legal services offered.
 If the solicitor fails to secure you any compensation, you are under no obligation to pay them anything and therefore free to walk away without losing any money.

 Amputation Compensation Claim Amounts

 The amount you receive varies greatly depending on the type of amputation you went through and the extent of financial losses you have incurred and the projected and future losses in earnings.

 Your Amputation Solicitor will have a look at the Amputation claim by the judicial amputation compensation amounts decide on what they think could be the highest amount you will receive.